Web interface

 CAPE provides a full-fledged web interface in the form of a Django application.
 This interface will allow you to submit files, browse through the reports as well as search across all the analysis results.

-cape2.sh adds systemd deamon called cape-web.service which listen on all interfaces:
+cape2.sh adds systemd daemon called cape-web.service which listen on all interfaces:

 $ /lib/systemd/system/cape-web.service

 To modify that you need to edit that file and change from 0.0.0.0 to your IP.
-You need to restart deamon to reload after change it:
+You need to restart daemon to reload after change it:

 $ systemctl daemon-reload